NonlinearMusings/WayCoolSql/svf_CRC16_CCITT.md

 * After researching quirky updates a bit more I am reasonably convinced that the 'antipattern' designation should only apply when ORDER BY is used.
 * Microsoft will not support this 'antipattern'.
 * It **is** some pretty cool T-SQL...
-* It works on my machine! :zany_face:
+* ...and it works on my machine! :zany_face:

 Read more about CRC at [On-line CRC calculation and free library](https://www.lammertbies.nl/comm/info/crc-calculation) and compare the outputs at [crccalc.com](https://crccalc.com/)